Funding

 With the delivery of an innovative and accessible program that provides personalised nutrition assessments and feedback and regular support for young people, individuals are more likely to attempt to eat healthier as they seek advice from trusted health experts from the comfort of their own home.

-The No Money No Time online platform can be found here and is a one stop shop to access dietary feedback through the Healthy Eating Quiz and the Australian Eating Survey.
+The No Money No Time online platform can be found here, opens in a new tab and is a one stop shop to access dietary feedback through the Healthy Eating Quiz, opens in a new tab and the Australian Eating Survey, opens in a new tab.

 Past project